johnpeart/johnpeart.github.io/src/posts/blogpost/2021-05-01-eurovision-first-listens.md

   commentary: |
     Given the hype surrounding this track when it came out, I was expecting much more.

-    It's a good song, and a fun collaboration between last year's entrant and the one-and-only *Flo Rida*.
-But that's it: it's good, not *great*.
+    It’s a good song, and a fun collaboration between last year’s entrant and the one-and-only *Flo Rida*.
+But that’s it: it’s good, not *great*.

     It feels a bit too *Billboard 100* and not *Eurovision* enough .